epadam/CNN-AV1-intra-encoder/source/acceleration_encoding.rst

 Machine Learning Based Approaches
 ===================================

 Using machine learning in video codecs already has a long history.
-Some solutions target the reductions of bit-rate, some focus on increasing the quality, and some aims at reducing encoding time.

-Like statistic based solutions, machine learning can use human selected features but also raw data as input.
-However, unlike statistic based methods, these models are less interpretable.
-The model's ability to make inferences comes from the result of training with large amount of data.
-These machine learning algorithms include data mining, decision tree, Beysian Decision, Neural Network, Support Vector Machine(SVM)and Reinforcement Learning.
-These algorithms can be applied to different steps in the encoder.

 \cite{Correa2014}
 \cite{Zhu2017} used SVM for both CU and PU splitting decisions with some selected features including Sum of absolute differences (SAD) between blocks, depth of current block, quantization parameters.